bubbajoe/bubbajoe.dev/md/projects/dataqueen.md

 # Motivation

 Data Warehouse solutions are expensive and hard to maintain.
-Depending on the solution you choose, you may need to maintain a cluster of manchines for the database, job manager or query engine.
-Hadoop, Spark, and Trino are really popular managing.
-Of course, these are   This is a lot of work and can be expensive.
+Depending on the solution you choose, you may need to maintain a cluster of machines for the database, job manager or query engine.
+This is a lot of work and can be expensive.
 DataQueen aims to solve this problem by providing a simple solution that is easy to maintain and cheap to run.

 We wanted to create a data warehouse that you can run directly on your existing object storage data, with little to no data transformations.
 We also wanted to create a data warehouse that is easy to maintain and cheap to run.